wadhwalab/2026-Meneses-Osmotic/code/README.md

-- `analyze_tmrm_population_dff.py` reads all curated TMRM Parquet files, computes per-track DeltaF/F0 values, writes per-condition CSVs, and saves a population plot under `outputs/tmrm/`.
+- `analyze_tmrm_population_dff.py` reads all curated TMRM Parquet files, computes per-track DeltaF/F0 values, writes per-condition CSVs, and saves a population panel under `outputs/figure-panels/`.
-- `analyze_tmrm_single_condition_dff.py` runs the same normalization and basic plotting for one condition file.
+- `analyze_tmrm_single_condition_dff.py` runs the same normalization and basic CSV export for one condition file.
+Diagnostic plots are optional and are only written when `--figure-dir` is supplied.

 Inputs: `data/time-series/tmrm/*.parquet` with `track_id`, `frame`, and
 `fluorescence`.